-- (i) the Meter - (ii) any other Settlement Metering Equipment burden - (iii) any other Equipment burden e.g. non-Pool Meters, protection, etc.
+- (i) the main Meter - (ii) the check Meter - (iii) any other Settlement Metering Equipment burden - (iv) any other Equipment burden e.g. non-Pool Meters, protection, etc.

 Local fusing shall discriminate with the source fusing.

 A typical arrangement is illustrated in Appendix C.